-- Marking an answer sheet in a way designed to deceive the person correcting it - Possession of unauthorized material that could be used during a quiz, test, or examination for the purposes of cheating - The unauthorized use of books or notes during a guiz, test, or examination - The hiding or positioning of notes or other tools for the purposes of cheating on a quiz, test, or examination - Possession or knowledge of any examination prior to its administration - Looking at someone else's quiz, test, or examination without the express permission of the instructor - Any form of unauthorized communication during a guiz, test, or examination
+- Marking an answer sheet in a way designed to deceive the person correcting it - Possession of unauthorized material that could be used during a quiz, test, or examination for the purposes of cheating - The unauthorized use of books or notes during a quiz, test, or examination - The hiding or positioning of notes or other tools for the purposes of cheating on a quiz, test, or examination - Possession or knowledge of any examination prior to its administration - Looking at someone else's quiz, test, or examination without the express permission of the instructor - Any form of unauthorized communication during a quiz, test, or examination.
+This includes use of any electronic communication devices without the consent of the instructor.
+Such devices include--but are not limited to--cellular phones, Bluetooth, computer internet, recording devices, and PDA, CD and MP3 players.

-In the context of writing assignments, research projects, lab reports, and other academic work completed outside the classroom, dishonest practices include but are not limited to:
+In the context of writing assignments, research projects, lab reports, and other academic work completed outside the classroom, dishonest practices, commonly referred to as plagiarism, include but are not limited to:

-- Lack of adequate and appropriate citation of all sources used - The appropriation of another's ideas, analysis, or actual words without necessary and adequate source citations, either deliberately or inadvertently - The copying, purchase, or other appropriation of another person's academic work with the intention of passing it off as one's own original production

-- The creation of a document by more than one student that is then submitted to the instructor as the original creation of only one student, without the express permission of the instructor - Submitting the same piece of work to more than one instructor without the express permission of ALL instructors involved - Fabrication of data - Inappropriate alteration or exclusion of data
+- Lack of adequate and appropriate citation of all sources used - The appropriation of another's ideas, analysis, or actual words without necessary and adequate source citations, either deliberately or inadvertently - The copying, purchase, or other appropriation of another person's academic work with the intention of passing it off as one's own original production - The creation of a document by more than one student that is then submitted to the instructor as the original creation of only one student, without the express permission of the instructor - Submitting the same piece of work to more than one instructor without the express permission of ALL instructors involved